 Minimised lost sales and inventory oversupply

-Before rolling out MYOB Advanced, the company was grappling with their manufacturing process and inventory levels across multiple locations.
+Before rolling out MYOB Advanced Business, the company was grappling with their manufacturing process and inventory levels across multiple locations.

 Now they have the option of setting par levels, which makes them more efficient at managing their product lines across their stores – and supplying product where the customer demand is.